rrwick/Autocycler-paper/commands.md

 done
 ```

-I'll assess the assemblies by categorising each contig as one of the following:
+I assessed the assemblies by categorising each contig as one of the following:
 * complete _Enterobacter hormaechei_ sequence
 * incomplete _Enterobacter hormaechei_ sequence
 * complete _Klebsiella pneumoniae_ sequence